 - Provide students with the skills and resources to learn key STS concepts, literature, practices, and issues in order to encourage lifelong learning.

 For general information about the STS program, please contact the Program Director, Dr. Jason Delborne.

-For additional information, for course registration and enrollment inquiries, and for questions about the STS minor, please contact Bruce Cheek, Student Services Specialist, Division of Interdiciplinary Studies
+For course registration and enrollment inquiries please contact Bruce Cheek, Student Services Specialist, Interdisciplinary Studies, Humanities and Social Sciences.

 Article by Heidi Reid

 Darby Orcutt, assistant head for NC State University Libraries, will be teaching STS: 490: Science, PSI, Sasquatch, and Spirits this spring.
 This interdisciplinary course teaches students how to use scientific methods to explore topics that are not generally considered part of mainstream science.
 The course will be delivered online on Tuesdays and Thursdays from 4:30-5:45 p.m.